ektrah/nsec/docs/api/nsec.cryptography.randomgenerator.md

 Returns a non-negative random integer that is less than the specified maximum.

     public int GenerateInt32(
-        int maxValue)
+        int upperExclusive)

 #### Parameters

-maxValue
+upperExclusive
-: The exclusive upper bound of the random number to be generated. `maxValue`
+: The exclusive upper bound of the random number to be generated. `upperExclusive`
     must be greater than or equal to 0.

 #### Return Value

-A 32-bit signed integer that is greater than or equal to 0 and less than `maxValue`.
-However, if `maxValue` equals 0, `maxValue` is returned.
+A 32-bit signed integer that is greater than or equal to 0 and less than `upperExclusive`.
+However, if `upperExclusive` equals 0, `upperExclusive` is returned.

 #### Exceptions

 ArgumentOutOfRangeException
-: `maxValue` is less than 0.
+: `upperExclusive` is less than 0.

 ### GenerateInt32(int, int)